bassochette/bassochette.github.io/_posts/2016-12-10-search-and-replace-all-occurence-of-a-string-in-every-file-in-specified-directory.md

 ---
 layout: post
-title: "Search and replace all occurence of a string in every file in specified directory"
+title: "[OSX] Search and replace all occurence of a string in every file in specified directory"
 description: ""
 category: "memo"
 tags: ["osx", "cli", "grep", "xargs", "sed"]